-Eric represents large corporation, individual inventors, and startups before the USPTO and provides strategic insight on applications with the European and Chinese patent offices.
+Eric represents large corporations, individual inventors, and startups before the USPTO and provides strategic insight on applications with the European and Chinese patent offices.
 With work experience in life sciences, software, chemistry, mechanical design, and materials, Eric understands what it takes to turn ideas into products and how to effectively protect those products.

-Provided Opinions on potential infringement of medical devices and chemical formulations.
+Provided opinions on potential infringement of medical devices and chemical formulations.

 Prosecutes patent application through all stages of the process using the wide variety of programs available with the U.S. Patent Office.